Semi-infinite highest weight categories: Introduction

 To explain the contents of the paper in more detail, we start by explaining our precise setup in the finite-dimensional case, since even here it does not seem to have appeared explicitly elsewhere in the literature.
-Consider a {\em finite Abelian category}, that is, a category $\R$ equivalent to the category $A\fdlmod$ of finite-dimensional left $A$-modules for some finite-dimensional $\k$-algebra $A$.
-Let $\B$ be a finite set indexing a full set of pairwise inequivalent irreducible objects $\{L(b)\:|\:b \in \B\}$.
-Let $P(b)$ (resp., $I(b)$) be a projective cover (resp., injective hull) of $L(b)$.
+Consider a {\em finite Abelian category}, that is, a category $\R$ equivalent to the category $A\fdlmod$ of finite-dimensional left $A$-modules for some finite-dimensional algebra $A$ over an algebraically closed field $\k$.
+A {\em stratification} of $\R$ is a quintuple $(\B,L,\rho,\Lambda,\leq)$ consisting of a set $\B$, a {\em labelling function} $L$ such that $\{L(b)\:|\:b \in \B\}$ is a full set of pairwise inequivalent irreducible objects of $\R$, and a {\em stratification function} $\rho:\B \rightarrow \Lambda$ for a poset $(\Lambda, \leq)$.